rusili/AC-Android/lessons/git/q-and-a.md

 ### How does git keep track of so much code in memory?

+Git keeps track of the code by keeping snapshots of the commits that you make.
+When you commit, git basically saved a snapshot of the project and records a manifest of what the files look like at that point and stores a reference to that.
+It also compresses the data that is saved with the idea of “delta compression".

 # WORKFLOW

 ### How do we get that git button to appear in the IDE?